agentrickard/domain/README.md

 I use SimpleTest, though unit tests would also be welcome -- as would kernel tests.
 Those might take longer to review.

-Because Domain requires varying http host requests to test, we can't normally use the Drupal testing infrastructure.
+Because Domain requires varying http host requests to test, we can't normally use the Drupal.org testing infrastructure.
 (This may change, but we are not counting on it.)

 To setup a proper environment locally, you need multiple or wilcard domains configured to